 Earn, Learn, Make a Change

-Looking for a part-time fall internship using your Federal Work-Study funding or MIT’s Experiential Learning Opportunities guarantee?
-Check out available opportunities through the Social Impact Employment program on Handshake— we are adding new internships every day!
+Looking for an internship using your Federal Work-Study funding or MIT’s Experiential Learning Opportunities guarantee?
+Check out available opportunities through the Social Impact Employment program on Handshake— we are already in the process of adding IAP listings!

 The PKG Center advertises Social Impact Internship and Employment opportunities offered by selected community partners on MIT Handshake.
 To search for Social Impact Employment positions on Handshake, use the filter feature.
-Scroll down to the “Labeled by Your School” field and select “PKG Funding Eligible”, “Federal Work-Study Eligible,” and/or “ELO Public Service & Social Impact” to find eligible ELO-funded social impact internships.
-Directions for how to search for labels on Handshake can be found here.
+Scroll down to the “Labeled by Your School” field and select “PKG Funding Eligible” and/or “Federal Work-Study Eligible”.

 For a step-by-step guide on how to find Social Impact Internships on Handshake, check out the video below.